tomatolog/manticore/docs/12_sphinxconf_options_reference/data_source_configuration_options/sqljoined_field.rst

 <b>Joined fields</b> let you avoid JOIN and/or GROUP\_CONCAT statements
 in the main document fetch query (sql\_query).
-This can be useful when SQL-side JOIN is slow, or needs to be offloaded on Sphinx side, or simply to emulate MySQL-specific GROUP\_CONCAT functionality in case your database server does not support it.
+This can be useful when SQL-side JOIN is slow, or needs to be offloaded on Manticore side, or simply to emulate MySQL-specific GROUP\_CONCAT functionality in case your database server does not support it.